hanane-issa/HDS_code_snippets/README.md

-# Code snippets from health data science projects
+# Code snippets from health data science projects (imported from my personal Github account)

-Here are three code examples from projects I worked on.
+Three code examples from projects I worked on.

 -ResNet34 units and architecture: building from scratch.